 Cheap butane like Ronson has more impurities and it can clog up your lighter and ruin it.
 Long lighters are pretty cheap, so maybe it’s not worth the hassle, but I’ve ruined torches with low quality butane in the past.

-I’ve found that I can only refill the lighters about 4 or 5 times and then they just won’t light, even when there’s enough butane in them.
-So maybe this is the problem.
+I’d found that I could only refill the lighters about 4 or 5 times and then they just wouldn’t light, even when there was enough butane in them.
+So I thought the problem was my butane.
+But the thing is, one bottle of butane has lasted me over a decade.
+So, I’m embarrassed to discover after more than four years (and throwing out some lighters):